-We use a portion of our Global Pre-Meds program fees to pay the hospital and your mentoring doctor.
+We use a portion of your Global Pre-Meds program fee to pay the hospital and your mentoring doctor.
 This way there is an economic benefit to those partnerships, which also incentivizes them to provide a great experience for you and your peers.

 Your goal during clinical shadowing opportunities is to gain an understanding of what it’s like to be a physician.

-It is possible to shadow in hospitals during COVID-19, as long as you abide by health, safety, and ethical guidelines set by our healthcare professionals.
+It is possible to shadow in hospitals, as long as you abide by health, safety, and ethical guidelines set by our healthcare professionals.

-You can learn more about our Global Pre-Meds shadowing programs by visiting our homepage.
+If you are wondering about shadowing a doctor during COVID-19, you can learn more about our safe shadowing programs by visiting our homepage.